arborchurch/arbor-web/site/content/event/2022-09-06-griefshare-on-wednesdays.md

 \
 GriefShare is a nationally respected, faith-based program that relies on a threefold approach to healing: counsel from professional therapists via video, daily bite-sized homework, and warmly supportive community found in the group. \
 \
-To sign up and order your workbook ($20): https://www.griefshare.org/groups/155326/registrations/new\
+To sign up and order your workbook ($20), follow the registration link below.
 \
 Questions? please email Alison@arborchurch.com.